 St. Valentine, the patron saint of love, was executed in Rome and buried there in the 3rd century.
 Much later, an Irish priest was granted permission to exhume his remains, and now his skeleton lies under Whitefriar Church in Dublin.

 In 1835 an Irish Carmelite priest, Fr.
 John Spratt, used his Irish charm to convince then Pope Gregory XVI to dig up St. Valentine’s remains and take them home as a gift to his fellow Irishmen and women.

-Now, love-seeking Irish turn up at his site every St. Valentine’s looking for help in finding that special one.
+Until last year, love-seeking Irish turned up at his site every St. Valentine’s looking for help in finding that special one.

 "God has someone in mind for me, and I obviously haven't met him yet.
 So I just hope that Saint Valentine will assist me, that I will find him," said one female visitor.